-With flexi-access drawdown you can take up to 25% of your pension tax-free, as a lump sum or in portions.
-Whether you intend to use it to supplement your income, to help loved ones or fulfill a lifelong dream, it can be yours to spend however you wish.
+- With flexi-access drawdown you can take up to 25% of your pension tax-free, as a lump sum or in portions.
+Whether you intend to use it to supplement your income, to help loved ones or fulfil a lifelong dream, it can be yours to spend however you wish.

-Once you’ve taken your tax-free lump sum, the rest of your pension pot can be left invested.
-This offers the opportunity for growth, unlike the annuity option which provides a fixed income.
+- Once you’ve taken your tax-free lump sum, the rest of your pension pot can be left invested.
+This offers the opportunity for growth, unlike an annuity which provides a fixed income.

 The disadvantages of flexi-access drawdown

 Like all investments there is risk associated with flexi-access drawdown.

 - By withdrawing lump sums of your pension there is a chance that your retirement fund could run out sooner than if it were left in a more stable fund such as a lifetime annuity.

 - The value of investments can rise and fall and there is no guarantee as to how your funds will perform.